 The second variety is called an occupational disease.
 A contagious air borne disease for instance is compensable if it is contracted as a result of an exposure that is peculiar to an employment or encountered because of the employment.
-Examples of an occupational disease might be hospital workers encountering and contracting a disease such as hepatitis, a commercial traveler sent into an area where a disease is epidemic or endemic, etc. Occupational diseases may also result from continuous exposure to deleterious substances in the work environment.
-Common examples are asbestosis, lead poisoning, and cancer from exposure to certain carcinogens.
+Examples of an occupational disease often encountered in School Districts include toxic exposures such as mold, asbestos, lead or cancer from exposure to certain carcinogens as well as exposure to contagious diseases.

 Closely akin to and frequently indistinguishable from occupational diseases are the third type of industrial event - cumulative injuries.
-By statute, these types of injuries are defined as "repetitive mentally or physically traumatic activities", the combined effect of which causes disability or need for medical treatment.
-(Labor Code §3208.1)
+By statute, these types of injuries are defined as "repetitive mentally or physically traumatic activities", the combined effect of which causes disability or need for medical treatment (Labor Code §3208.1).